* U.S. companies benefit from cheap shale gas - BDI

 Rising dependence on natural gas imports risks driving key Asian economies such as Japan down in the global ranking of industrial economies.

-In the first half of 2012, Japan bought 18.6 percent more LNG versus the prior year but the cost of these purchases rose 49.2 percent which was enough to drive Japan's first trade deficit in 31 years.
+In the first half of 2012, Japan bought 18.6 percent more LNG compared to the previous year, but the cost of these purchases rose 49.2 percent which was enough to drive Japan's first trade deficit in 31 years.

 The crisis at Japan's Fukushima nuclear power plant in March last year and resulting idling of the country's nuclear power plant fleet spurred soaring imports of substitute fuels like LNG, causing a record 2.5 trillion yen ($31.30 billion) trade deficit in the first half of 2012.